 Stipends: Commensurate with the level of training.

-The Cytopathology Fellowship program at the University of Colorado is participating in the American Society of Cytopathology (ASC) Unified Recruitment Timeline for the 2023-2024 fellowship year starting on July 1, 2023.
+The Cytopathology Fellowship program at the University of Colorado is participating in the American Society of Cytopathology (ASC) Unified Recruitment Timeline for the 2024-2025 fellowship year.

 Please go to this link to view the ASC Fellowship Unified Timeline webpage for more information: https://cytopathology.org/page/CytopathologyFellowshipUnifiedTimeline.